Skip to main content

 As provided under Article 3, the following is the territorial scope of EU GDPR:

-• Any organization in the European Union, regardless of whether they process the personal data of EU residents or
+• Any organisation in the EU, regardless of whether they process the personal data of EU residents

 • offers its products/services to EU residents